tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper.md

 **YieldLoop System**
 The combination of smart contracts, execution logic, settlement processes, and accounting mechanisms described in this document.

+**Discretionary Control**
+The ability to initiate, modify, redirect, or substitute execution actions without contemporaneous, explicit user authorization.
+YieldLoop does not exercise discretionary control.

+**Investment Advice**
+Any recommendation, opinion, or suggestion that a user should engage in, refrain from, or modify a transaction based on expected financial outcomes.
+YieldLoop does not provide investment advice.

+**Managed Trading**
+A structure in which an operator determines trading activity, timing, asset selection, or allocation on behalf of a user without per-cycle authorization.
+YieldLoop does not operate as a managed trading system.

+**Authorization**
+A user’s explicit, time-bounded approval allowing predefined execution actions to occur within specified parameters.

+**Execution Cycle**
+A bounded period during which authorized execution may occur, followed by settlement and accounting.

+**Settlement**
+The finalization of execution results after all authorized actions have completed or halted.

+**Protocol Fee**
+A predefined percentage applied only to net positive outcomes after settlement, used solely to support system operation.

+**Referral Credit**
+A finite promotional credit sourced from protocol fees and accounted for as a marketing expense, not compensation or revenue sharing.

+**Strategy**
+A predefined execution capability that remains inactive unless explicitly selected and authorized by a user for a specific execution cycle.

 # Appendix A — Fee Schedule and Pricing Policy (Operational, Non-Binding)